-NORC at the University of Chicago is invested in developing the expertise of individuals in social science research – and particularly, fostering NORC’s commitment to excellence, innovation and collegiality among researchers newly entering the profession.
-The centerpiece of these efforts is the NORC Summer Internship Program, which offers nine-week, paid positions for students pursuing undergraduate and graduate-level studies in statistical and social science fields.
-Interns typically are assigned to an ongoing NORC research study, attend a seminar series on principles of survey research, and conduct a small-scale study as an intern group project.
+NORC at the University of Chicago is invested in developing the expertise of individuals in social science research while fostering NORC’s commitment to excellence, innovation, and collegiality among researchers entering the profession.
+The NORC Summer Internship is a nine-week, paid position for individuals with an interest in the social sciences, survey research, data analysis, and research methods.
+Interns are typically assigned to an ongoing NORC research study, attend a seminar series on emerging topics in survey research, and conduct a small-scale study as an intern cohort.
 Each summer, interns:

-- Learn the principles of survey research from leading practitioners at NORC
+- Learn the principles of survey research and industry best practices from leading practitioners at NORC

 - Gain hands-on survey design and operations experience

-- Combine social science and statistical theory with the practical challenges of day-to-day project implementation
+- Combine social science and statistical methods with the practical challenges of day-to-day project implementation

-- Build the teamwork and project management skills important to any career
+- Build the teamwork and project management skills, with a focus on collaboration

-NORC hires interns who demonstrate strong interest in pursuing a career in social science research, conscientiousness and a commitment to rigor.
+NORC hires interns who demonstrate a strong interest in pursuing a career in social science research, conscientiousness, and a commitment to rigor.
 We also value the ability to thrive in a team environment, creativity, flexibility, problem-solving abilities, as well as strong written and verbal communication skills.